NitinMa2/mammography-muscle-removal/README.md

 1. Activate the environment.
 2. Create your feature branch (`git checkout -b feature/your-amazing-feature`).
+3. Add your changes (`git add .`).
-3. Commit your changes (`git commit -am 'adding my amazing feature'`).
+4. Commit your changes (`git commit -m 'adding my amazing feature'`).
-4. Push to the branch (`git push origin feature/your-amazing-feature`).
+5. Push to the branch (`git push origin feature/your-amazing-feature`).
-5. Open a Pull Request on GitHub or merge your code into `main` and then push it.
+6. Open a Pull Request on GitHub or merge your code into `main` and then push it.

 _Note: Please do not work directly on the `main` branch._